Secrets Management and Encryption

 Once encrypted, the following context menus are available against the Test Project’s entry in the Navigator view and Test Environments in the Test Settings view.

-Change Secrets Password allows the secrets to be re-encrypted with a new password.
-Change Secrets Password requires the existing password to be entered.
+Change Encryption Password allows the secrets to be re-encrypted with a new password.
+Change Encryption Password requires the existing password to be entered.

 Reset Secrets Encryption